theonjs/theon/README.md

 `resource` is an entity designed to be attached to a specific HTTP resource, endpoint or HTTP action.
 They're usually embedded as part of collections.

-- Can inherit behavior from other `entity`, usually a `collection`.
+- Can inherit behaviour from other `entity`, usually a `collection`.
 - Can host `collections`, `resource`.
 - Can have `mixins`.
 - Can perform requests.